Montana-Media-Arts/120_CreativeCoding1-Fall2020/modules/week-8/_posts/2017-01-03-accessing-html.md

  document.write("I am being written to the HTML page");
 ```

 But what if there is an error?
-For example, what if we mispell something or we put the script tag in the wrong place?
+For example, what if we misspell something or put the script tag in the wrong place?

-Originally we put the script tag in the head tag.
+Initially, we put the script tag in the head tag.

 ### debugging

-However, when the web page is rendered, the HTML is read from top to bottom.
+However, when the browser renders the HTML, it is read from top to bottom.
 So, if the JavaScript is at the top and you try to access an HTML element in the body, it won't be found.
-Or if you mispell a function name, an error will occur as well.
+Or, if you misspell a function name, an error will occur as well.
 However, web pages won't show you the error.
-They will just do their best to show what they can.
+Browsers do their best to show what they can.

-For example, if you were do the following.
+For example, if you were doing the following.

 ```html
  <html>